MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-101-tutorial/mesh-101-03-visual-scripting.md

     ![A screenshot of a video play Description ](../../../media/sample-mesh-101/422-on-state-changed-second.png)

 1. Drag a connector from the control output port of the **On State Changed** node and then create a new *If* node.
 (In the Fuzzy Finder, search for **if**.)
-1. Drag a connector from the data output port of the **On State Changed** node and then connect it to the data input port of the *if* node.
+1. Drag a connector from the data output port of the **On State Changed** node and then connect it to the Data Input port of the *if* node.

     ![A screenshot of a video play Description](../../../media/sample-mesh-101/423-if-node.png)